JingyiWu-codespace/IoT_HeartRateMonitor_WebApplication/README.md

 from bleak import BleakClient
 ```

-- `collections`: Use `deque` to save the latest heart rate for moving average calculation.
+- `collections`: Use `deque` to save the latest heart rate for moving average calculation. `deque`-Fixed-length double-ended queue
 - `time`: For sleep
 - `random`: For test without hardware/sensor
 - `flask`: For building a new web app instance.